mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/gatekeeper-policies-as-oci-artifacts.md

 ```
 _Note: in this scenario, we are not installing the [default library of constraint templates](https://cloud.google.com/anthos-config-management/docs/latest/reference/constraint-template-library)._

-## Deploy this Gatekeeper policy as OCI artifact with Config Sync
+## Deploy a Gatekeeper policy as OCI artifact with Config Sync

 Create a dedicated Google Cloud Service Account with the fine granular access (`roles/artifactregistry.reader`) to that Artifact Registry repository:
 ```